-It is not something we recommend.
+It is not something I recommend.
 Dry cleaners employ harsh chemicals, which leave your jeans rough and wrinkled.
 To double-check, always read the garment’s care label.

 More Tips for Washing Jeans

 Still looking for a few more jean-washing tips?
-We’ll end with a couple more.
+I’ll end with a couple more.

-- To eliminate odours in stinky jeans, add 12 cup vinegar to your washing regimen.
+To eliminate odors in stinky jeans, add 12 cup of vinegar to your washing regimen.

-- If you’re washing dark jeans, use a detergent designed for dark clothing.
-This will keep the colour from fading.
+If you’re washing dark jeans, use a detergent designed for dark clothing.
+This will keep the color from fading.

-- Separate your light and dark jeans, otherwise the deeper colours will bleed over your lighter jeans.
+Separate your light and dark jeans, otherwise, the deeper colors will bleed over your lighter jeans.